 It is the expectation that every child displays good behaviour.
-Classroom expectations are discussed regularly.
+Classroom expectations and golden rules are discussed and agreed annually by our School Council and then shared within each class.
+Each class then also develops their own classroom rules based on our school values and golden rules.
 We use 'Be safe, be ready and be respectful' as key reminders around this policy.